Pale-Blue-Dot-97/Minerva/README.md

 ### Installation ⬇

 `minerva` is currently not included in any distribution.
-The recommended install is therefore to install the latest pre-release version from `GitHub`.
+The recommended install is therefore to install the latest version from `GitHub`.

 ```shell
 pip install git+https://github.com/Pale-Blue-Dot-97/Minerva.git